 Payment of Universal Credit

-Your first payment of UC will be about 6 weeks after your interview.
+Your first payment of UC will be about 5 to 6 weeks after your interview.
 You can ask about this at the interview.
 You should be told about advance payments if you do not have enough money to last until then.
 If you need an advance payment it would be best to ask about this at the interview.
 More information about advance payments in the section about Universal Credit waiting periods.